 Many people don’t believe in fate, some consider fate an alignment of coincidences, others don’t believe in coincidences.
 As a seaman I am super suspicious, I never walk under ladders, I have lucky numbers, never sail on Friday the thirteenth, constantly touch wood and know that fate and circumstance are realities of life.

-In 2015, a group of factors conspired to lead me towards buying what I consider to be an excellent little cruising boat.
+Late in 2015, a group of factors (fate?) conspired to lead me towards buying what I consider to be an excellent little cruising boat.
 Briefly, here is how it happened.

-Once secured at the dock and all the official chores completed I contacted the owners again and they confirmed Truce was still for sale.
-Wonderful, I was leaving the Tug in Vancouver and could take the opportunity to have a look at Truce and also do a bit of exploring on Vancouver Island.
+Once secured at the dock and all the official chores completed I contacted the boat owners again, they confirmed Truce was still for sale.
+Wonderful, I was leaving the Tug in Vancouver and could take the opportunity to have a look at Truce and combine that with some sightseeing and exploring on Vancouver Island.

-So, I handed over to a new Captain and signed off from the Pacific Hickory I took the ferry across to Vancouver Island and hired a car to get me up to Ladysmith where Truce was berthed.
+So, I handed over to a new Captain and signed off from the Pacific Hickory, taking a ferry across to Vancouver Island where I hired a car to get me up to Ladysmith where Truce was berthed.

-Months later in March 2016, after my offer for Truce was accepted, I was able to travel back to Vancouver island from New Zealand and conduct a pre purchase inspection.
+A few months later, in March 2016, after some to and fro my offer for Truce was accepted, subject to satisfactory inspection.
+I was able to travel back to Vancouver Island from New Zealand and conduct a pre purchase inspection.